Mikhail Youzhny: Summer Olympics

 Youzhny participated in three Summer Olympics; Athens 2004, Beijing 2008 and London 2012.
 In Athens he reached the quarterfinals and ended up losing to silver medalist Mardy Fish.
 He also played doubles in Athens, partnering up with Marat Safin, but ended up losing to Bob and Mike Bryan in the first round.
 In Beijing, Youzhny reached the third round, but lost to Novak Djokovic.
 In the doubles competition he and Dmitry Tursunov reached the second round, losing to eventual champions Roger Federer and Stanislas Wawrinka in two sets.
 In London, he lost in the first round to Julien Benneteau.
 At the doubles he was more successful; he and his partner Nikolay Davydenko reached the second round, losing in two tiebreaks to Bob and Mike Bryan.
-In the mixed doubles, however, he and teammate Elena Vesnina lost in the first round in straight sets to the Argentine team of Gisela Dulko and Juan Martin Del Potro.
+In the mixed doubles, however, he and teammate Elena Vesnina lost in the first round in straight sets to the Argentine team of Gisela Dulko and Juan Martín del Potro.